-So you are looking for the best Apple Homekit-enabled devices and accessories to secure and automate your home and you want to take the control into your hands?
+So you are looking for the best Apple Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 Wonderful!
 You are not alone.